-Maturities of long-term borrowings outstanding at December 31, 2019, excluding finance lease obligations as their maturities are disclosed in Note 10, "Leases," and before considering original issue discount and deferred financing costs, are as follows:
+Maturities of long-term borrowings outstanding at December 31, 2020, excluding finance lease obligations as their maturities are disclosed in Note 10, "Leases," and before considering original issue discount and deferred financing costs, are as follows:

-2020 \$ 553
+2021 \$ 1,836

-2021 1,683
+2022 1,905

-2022 -
+2023 2024 46

-2023 -
+2024 115

-After 2023 830,000
+After 2024 830,088

-Total \$ 832,236
+Total \$ 833,990

 The Company's credit agreements originally provided for a \$1,200,000 term loan B credit facility (Term Loan) and currently include a \$300,000 uncommitted incremental term loan facility.
 The maturity date of the Term Loan is currently December 13, 2026.
-The Term Loan is guaranteed by all of the Company's wholly-owned domestic restricted subsidiaries, and is secured by associated collateral agreements which pledge a first priority lien on virtually all of the Company's assets, including fixed assets and intangibles, other than all cash, trade accounts receivable, inventory, and other current assets and proceeds thereof, which are secured by a second priority lien.
-The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
-Beginning in the second quarter of 2014, and measured each quarterly period thereafter, the applicable margin related to base rate loans was reduced to 1.50% and the applicable margin related to LIBOR rate loans was reduced to 2.50%, in each case, if the Company's net debt leverage ratio, as defined in the Term Loan, fell below 3.00 to 1.00 for that measurement period.
+The Term Loan is guaranteed by all of the Company's wholly-owned domestic restricted subsidiaries, and is secured by associated collateral agreements which pledge a first priority lien on virtually all of the Company's assets, including fixed assets and intangibles, other than cash, trade accounts receivable, inventory, and other current assets and proceeds thereof, which are secured by a second priority lien.
+The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 0.75% or adjusted LIBOR rate plus an applicable margin of 1.75%.